 The Clinical Psychology Doctoral Program (Psy.D.) at LIU Post trains students who want to practice as clinical psychologists with a strong interest in traditionally underserved populations.
-In addition to mastering a rigorous core curriculum, Psy.D. students gain special competencies in one of three areas: Applied Child, Family Violence, or Serious Mental Illness.
+In addition to mastering a rigorous core curriculum, Psy.D. students gain choose two courses from our four concentration areas: Serious Mental Illnesses, Dialectical Behavior Therapy (DBT), Interventions with High-Risk Families, and Substance Use Disorders.
 Our highly experienced faculty provides clinical and theoretical training in the two major orientations in the field today: cognitive-behavioral and psychoanalytic.
 As a result, our graduates are prepared to practice with one or both models, affording considerable flexibility in a professional world of constantly changing demands and opportunities.

 After the first year, students balance course work with clinical training as externs in approved patient-care institutions.
 Second-year students train at the LIU Post Psychological Services Center (PSC), which offers low-cost preventative and clinical mental health services to community members.
 Third- and fourth-year students complete closely supervised externships at one of more than 50 training sites in the New York-New Jersey metropolitan area, including inpatient, outpatient and community mental health facilities.

 At the end of their third year, students present a case presentation to a panel of clinical psychologists called a Clinical Competency Evaluation.
 The fifth year is spent in a full-time clinical internship.
 As a culminating experience, students design and conduct a significant research project, and write a doctoral dissertation under the direction of the Program faculty.
 The dissertation process begins in students’ second year of the program.
 The program is 115 credits, including the clinical practicum.